Growing Chiles in New Mexico

 Blossom-end rot is a physiological disorder that appears as a dry, leathery, elongated, brown-to-black spot on the lower half of developing fruit.
 Blemishes range from 1/4-inch spots to 2- to 3-inch-long elongated spots.
 Pods affected with blossom-end rot usually ripen prematurely.
 The disease appears when plants with rapidly developing fruit become stressed for water, and sufficient calcium cannot be transported to ripening pods.
 Irrigate when necessary during rapid pod development to control the disease.

-Stip is another physiological disorder that affects chile fruit and has been observed more frequently in recent years.
-Symptoms of stip are irregular brown spots within the walls of the green chile fruit.
+STIP is another physiological disorder that affects chile fruit and has been observed more frequently in recent years.
+Symptoms of STIP are irregular brown spots within the walls of the green chile fruit.
 As the fruit matures, the slightly sunken brown spots become darker and more pronounced.
-Unlike blossom-end rot, stip lesions can be located throughout the fruit.
+Unlike blossom-end rot, STIP lesions can be located throughout the fruit.
 Chile cultivars bred for large, thick-walled fruit are more susceptible to the disorder.

 Shallow cultivation controls weeds and increases soil aeration.
 Consult your county Extension agent or NMSU Extension weed specialist for additional information concerning application of herbicide treatments.